TeeAaTeeUu/JSONway/docs/set.md

 ### `[]` - Create array or add to it

 Paths like `a.b.c[]` will first check if the `a.b.c` path exists, and create it with an empty array for `c` within `a.b` if it doesn't exist or was not an array.
-After that one the given value is added to the end of the array, which in case when array was just created will also be its only value.
+After that, the given value is added to the end of the array, which in case when array was just created will also be its only value.

 This means that repeated setter calls will be appending to that same list one after another.